 Bottom line

-You can keep transferring credit card balances to take advantage of 0% intro APR offers if you continue to qualify for new balance transfer cards.
-But it might not be worth paying multiple balance transfer fees and potentially affecting your credit score.
+You can keep transferring credit card balances to take advantage of 0% intro APR offers as long as you continue to qualify for new balance transfer cards.
+It can be an effective way to pay down your credit card balance without your money going toward interest.

 If you’ve done the math and you can save money by doing multiple balance transfers, it’s time to find a credit card that works for you.
 Check out our recommendations for the best balance transfer cards to get started.